s-victor/TinyPedal/README.md

 directories, usually at `$HOME/.config/TinyPedal/` and `$HOME/.local/share/TinyPedal/` respectively.

 The required Python packages are `PySide2`, `psutil` and `pyxdg`.
-They can be installed with this command:
+Most distros name the package with a prefix, like `python3-pyside2`, `python3-psutil` and `python3-pyxdg`.

+Some distros split `PySide2` in subpackages.
+If you don't find `python3-pyside2` then you should install `python3-pyside2.qtgui` and `python3-pyside2.qtwidgets`.

+Alternatively, you can install them using `pip3` but this will bypass your system package manager and it isn't the recommended option.
+The command to install the dependencies with this method is:

 `pip3 install PySide2 psutil pyxdg`

-Alternatively, you can use the system's package manager instead of `pip3`.
-The packages will be named with some prefix like `python3-PySide2`, `python3-psutil` and `python3-pyxdg`.

-Some distros might have split `PySide2` in subpackages.
-If you don't find `python3-PySide2` then you should install `python3-pyside2.qtgui` and `python3-pyside2.qtwidgets`.

 The Iron Wolf's rF2 Shared Memory Map Plugin has to be replaced with [this fork for